chadlavi/recipes/food/pizza/robertas-detroit-style-pizza.md

 * <https://www.nytimes.com/2014/04/09/dining/a-little-pizza-homework.html>

 ## Notes

+### 2022-01-29
+Truly amazing results—thanks to greasing the pan with rendered beef fat leftover from a beef short rib dish made last month.
+Coincidentally, I used the same Italian cheese blend I used in 2018 and blamed for my poor results at the time (see below); I think probably the issue was pan lubrication.
+Today's pie released effortlessly from the pan, with a crisp brown bottom.
+It was the cleanest release I have ever had, and also the first time I used beef fat to grease the pan.

+For future reference: I greased the pan with cold hardened beef fat, which softened and partially liquified as I handled it.
+I kept the greased pan in the refrigerator until it was time to put the dough in the pan for the final rise.

+Also used hormel pepperoni, bought at the grocery store as a whole sausage and sliced thin just before applying.
+Good cupping.

 ### 2018-11-11
 Uneven results
 * Used vegetable shortening on pan, this seems to have worked well